 1. Puzzles

-There are many dog puzzle games that you can find online or at your pet store.
+There are many dog talking buttons and puzzle games that you can find online or at your pet store.
 They come in various degrees of difficulty, but most involve your dog figuring out how to get to a hidden treat.
 Nina Ottoson by Outward Hound’s Dog Brick Puzzle is a popular intermediate-level option for interactive dog toys.

 If you want something more advanced, Trixie Pet Products has a fun and challenging flip-board puzzle that will offer plenty of mental stimulation and keep your pup occupied while working on getting to his treats.